josevelez08/holbertonschool-zero_day/0x03-git/README.md

-This folder is for the task of the topic Emacs
+This is the upgrade of the readme